samuelsmal/numerik_1/README.md

 # Solutions to Numerik 1

 These are my own solutions to the lecture *Numerik 1* at the UZH, FS14.
+Works with Octave and Matlab.

 If you find errors, or advice please do fill an issue, or whatnot.